Huron, California: Education and Government

+In the United States House of Representatives, Huron is in California's 13th congressional district, represented by Democrat Adam Gray as of January 2025.

 Huron Police Department

 The City of Huron currently funds its own police department.

 Water issues

 In July 2009, action by the Federal Bureau of Reclamation to protect threatened fish reduced irrigation pumping to parts of the California Central Valley, causing canals leading into Huron and the surrounding areas and the farms that rely on them to dry up.
 Unemployment has reached over 40% as farms dried up.
 Governor Schwarzenegger stated the federal action is putting the fish "above the needs of millions of Californians."
 The issue received coverage on the Hannity program from Fox News broadcasting from Huron.
 Comedian Paul Rodriguez acted as a celebrity spokesperson criticizing the action, as his mother owns a farm in the area.
 Fox's coverage of the issue has been criticized, and the California Progress Report argued that Huron's problems are more the result of poor water management decisions by the local water district than by the federal government.
 Environmental and fishing groups have argued that the action to protect fish will ultimately save more jobs in the fishing and tourism industries than will be lost in agriculture.